cecio/USBvalve/README.md

 ### Community versions

-We have some forks implementing support for other boards, or other mods you may want to test:
+The Community created some forks implementing support for other boards, or other modifications. **Thank you to everyone** who contributed to the development of **USBvalve**.
+Here below an unofficial/incomplete/unsupported list:
 - [USBvalve-tbfa-Mod](https://github.com/TryBreakFixAgain/USBvalve-tbfa-Mod)

 ## SAFETY WARNING